VCORE: Variance-Controlled Optimization-based Reweighting for Chain-of-Thought Supervision: Experiments

 \subsection{Experimental Setups}

 \definecolor{InCol}{RGB}{31,119,180} \definecolor{OutCol}{RGB}{255,127,14}

 \textbf{Models and Supervised Tasks.} We study long CoT supervision on two domains (math and coding), using Qwen3 models (4B, 8B, 32B)~\citep{qwen3} and LLaMA3.1-8B-Instruct~\citep{llama3modelcard}.
 Domain-specific training data are curated from recent high-quality sources: OpenMathReasoning~\citep{moshkov2025aimo2} and the C++ subset of OpenCodeReasoning~\citep{nvidia_opencodereasoning2}.
-We retain only CoT instances generated by DeepSeek-R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, applying automatic filtering to ensure trajectory correctness.
-For Qwen3 models, we sample 3.2k examples per domain and the average CoT length is 3155.01 (math) and 2861.25 (code) ; for LLaMA, we use 32k examples per domain and the average CoT length is 3007.79 (math) and 2805.43 (code).
-Further preprocessing details and CoT length statistics are provided in Appendix~\ref{app:data}.
+We retain only CoT instances generated by DeepSeek-R1~\citep{guo2025deepseek}, applying automatic filtering to ensure trajectory correctness.
+For Qwen3 models, we sample 3.2k examples per domain and the average CoT length is 3155.01 (math) and 2861.25 (code) ; for LLaMA, we use 32k examples per domain and the average CoT length is 3007.79 (math) and 2805.43 (code). { Both datasets ensure that all methods reach convergence.} Further preprocessing details and CoT length statistics are provided in Appendix~\ref{app:data}.